 Making matters much worse, the government has failed to come up with a plan that adequately supports these people.
 While long-term unemployment remains high, states are cutting the length of unemployment benefits.
 In Missouri, for example, benefits only last 13 weeks.

-The blank spot on the resume of the long-term unemployed is a trap that few can escape.
 Many of the long-term unemployed are older workers who once had stable middle-class jobs with benefits.
 Some, like their younger peers, have resorted to participating in the “1099 economy,” willingly or unwillingly.
 Freelance and contract workers move from low-paying gig to gig in professions like journalism, arts and entertainment, private transportation, and higher education, trying to scrape together enough cash to survive.

 The number of Americans working in this capacity grew from 10.1% in 2005 to 15.8% in 2015, according to new research from labor economists Lawrence Katz and Alan Krueger.
 David Dayen describes their life as stressful and uncertain: “You’re cut off from any safety net that relies on employers.
 You have an unpaid, part-time job consisting of getting your next job and making sure you get paid for your last job … You have no advocates for you in the workplace, and little bargaining power to improve your lot.”